cloudmesh-community/fa18-523-71/paper/paper.md

-- Application in Health care \:

-The Internet of Things (IoT) has advanced its applications in the field of Healthcare by a great deal right from monitoring remotely to getting accustomed to medication.
+- *Application in Health care:* The Internet of Things (IoT) has advanced its applications in the field of Healthcare by a great deal right from monitoring remotely to getting accustomed to medication.
 It has served as a helping hand to the doctors to make significant progress in patients\' health.
 The hospitals have started using Internet of Things (IoT) ensuring every patient gets maximum benefits and stays healthier no matter how small the disease to be cured is.
 The IoT has guided the healthcare industry in improving the implementation of healthcare processes in a myriad of ways.